Behavior Score Prediction in Resting-State Functional MRI by Deep State Space Modeling: Formulation Related Methods

 Independent component analysis (ICA) \cite{ica} has become a fundamental tool in fMRI research for decomposing BOLD timeseries data into spatially independent components representing distinct functional networks \cite{ica1}.
 ICA enables the identification of both task-based and resting-state networks without prior knowledge of temporal profiles, making it particularly valuable for exploratory analyses.
 To give a few examples, some common applications are the isolation of resting-state networks such as the default mode network \cite{ica1}, characterization of brain connectivity changes in neurological and psychiatric conditions \cite{ica2}, and the separation of physiological noise or motion artifacts from true neural signals \cite{ica3}.
 In our experiments, we use ICA to extract features from the multivariate timeseries data $X^i$.

 ICA, similar to principal component analysis (PCA), is a method where one finds a low-dimensional feature space that consists of independent sources/components and mixing coefficients that maximizes the mutual information between the feature space and ambient space.
-The model assumes that $X=ME$ where $M$ are the mixing coefficients and $E$ are the independent sources/components.
-The goal is to find the inverse mapping $W=M^{-1}$ so given the original data $X$, one finds the components by unmixing, i.e., $E=WX$.
-Mathematically, given timeseries data $\tilde{X} \in \mathbb{R}^{T \times B}$ that has zero mean and unit covariance, ICA is associated with the following objective
+The model assumes that $X^i=M^iE^i$ where $M^i$ are the mixing coefficients and $E^i$ are the independent sources/components.
+The goal is to find the inverse mapping $W^i=(M^i)^{-1}$ so given the original data $X^i$, one finds the components by unmixing, i.e., $E^i=W^iX^i$.
+Mathematically, given timeseries data $X^i \in \mathbb{R}^{T \times B}$ that has zero mean and unit covariance, ICA is associated with the following objective

-where $W$ contains the inverse mixing coefficients, $W \tilde{X}$ are the components, $a$ is a nonlinear convex function such as $\log(\cosh(\cdot))$, and $WW'=I$ is the independent constraint.
+where $W^i$ contains the inverse mixing coefficients, $W^i X^i$ are the components, $a$ is a nonlinear convex function such as $\log(\cosh(\cdot))$, and $W^i (W^i)'=I$ is the independent constraint.
 This is done for each subject independently to extract the components, and we denote this version as individual ICA (I-ICA).
-In this work, the components are features used in conjunction with KRR as the regression model by solving \eref{eq:krr} on the input $\hat{W}\tilde{X}$ where $\hat{W}$ is the solution to solving \eref{eq:ica} and $\tilde{X}$ is whitened version of $X$.
+In this work, the components are features used in ridge regression by solving \eref{eq:krr} on the input matrix $F = [ \hat{W}^1 X^1, \ldots, \hat{W}^N X^N ]$ where $\hat{W}^i$ is the solution to solving \eref{eq:iica} for each $i$th subject.
+We denote this version as Individual ICA (I-ICA).